The Information Systems exam covers material that is usually taught in an intro-level business course.

 - Methodologies (object-oriented, structured)

-- Property rights (intellectual, legal, ownership of materials, open-source software)
+- Property rights (intellectual, legal, ownership of materials, open-source software/hardware)

-- Effects of information technology on jobs (ergonomics, virtual teams, telecommuting, job design)
+- Effects of information technology on jobs (telecommuting, virtual teams, job design, staffing, ergonomics)

-- Careers in IS (responsibilities, occupations, career path, certification)
+- Careers in IS (responsibilities, occupation, career path, certification)

 Most textbooks used in college-level introductory business information systems or information technology courses cover the knowledge and skills in the outline above.
 The approach to certain topics and the emphasis given to them differ; therefore, it is advisable to study one or more current college textbooks to prepare for the Information Systems exam.
 When selecting a textbook, check the table of contents against the knowledge and skills required for this test.